 Manor Woods from site boundary 49 homes

-Currie et al. (2015) documented an 11% decline in residential property values within 0.5 miles of industrial plant openings.
+Currie et al. (2015) documented an 11% decline within 0.5 miles of industrial plant openings.
 [American Economic Review] Lavee & Bahar (2017) found an 8.6% aggregate decline near active quarries.
-[Land Use Policy]
+[Land Use Policy] Those studies examined single industrial uses; our equation accounts for the combined quarry + asphalt + concrete + rail loading complex, producing a modeled 19% decline at 0.3–0.5 miles.

 6 neighborhoods within 0.3–0.5 miles of the site boundary